 top of page

-Raffi received his Bachelor of Music degree from the Eastman School of Music.
+Raffi received his Bachelor of Music degree from the Eastman School of Music in 2022.
 During his four years at the School, he achieved degrees in Vocal Performance, Musical Arts (honors degree), Arts Administration (Institute for Music Leadership), Secondary Piano, with concentration in English Literature.
-He is currently pursuing his Master of Divinity degree in Worship Leadership at the Southern Baptist Theological Seminary online.
+He is currently pursuing his Master of Divinity degree in Worship Leadership (Biblical Worship) at The Southern Baptist Theological Seminary

 Raffi has appeared in the Buffalo and Rochester Theatre Scene for over a decade.
 Some recent musical theatre credits include Young Frankenstein (Igor), Phantom of the Opera (Phantom), Cabaret (Emcee), and Sweeney Todd (Ensemble).
 Some theatrical credits include And Then There Were None (Anthony Marston), The Foreigner (Charlie Baker), The Odd Couple (Felix Ungar), and Death of Salesman (Willy Loman).
 Recent operatic credits include Eastman Opera Theatre’s Our Voices in which he collaborated with composers Lori Laitman and Ben Moore, Elizabeth Cree (Witness), Die Zauberflöte (Papageno), and Into the Woods (Baker).